Foam rolling, which helps in the process known as myofascial release, is a popular way of releasing muscle tightness and trigger points.

-Muscle tightness can develop anywhere in the body, but there are some muscle groups that are particularly known for becoming tight which can cause a lot of the common pains and postural problems.
+Muscle tightness can develop anywhere in the body, but there are some muscle groups that are particularly known for becoming tight.

 It is through the process of foam rolling which can help relieve this tightness and restore the natural length of the muscles.